Managing dedicated IP Pools

 To move Sending IP from 1 IP Pool to another, select edit on the original IP pool.
 Find the Sending IP you are moving and in the drop down select the IP pool you are moving the sending IP to.
 Finish but selecting update.

-To delete an IP pool, select the trashcan icon next to the IP pool.
-You will see a warning message and select delete.
-Please note that and sending IPs still in that pool will move to the default pool.
+To delete an IP pool, select Delete from the dropdown menu at the top of the IP Pool details page.
+Please note that sending IPs still in that pool will move to the default pool.

 When you have subaccounts, you can define which IP pool the subaccount uses.
 The IP pool assigned to the subaccount acts as the default IP pool for that subaccount.
 All messages injected by the subaccount will then automatically use that IP Pool.
 This means that subaccount transmissions do not need to specify the ip_pool value.
 Subaccounts will receive an error if they attempt to specify an ip_pool value which differs from the assigned IP pool.